takekoputa/website/src/pages/work.md

 ## Internships

 - **[Google]**:
+  - Summer 2026: TBD
+  - Summer 2025: I profiled and analyzed Borglet's CPU scheduling on AMD chips.
-  - Summer 2024 — I built a pre-RTL area estimation model for the [XLS project](https://github.com/google/xls).
+  - Summer 2024: I built a pre-RTL area estimation model for the [XLS project](https://github.com/google/xls).
 The area model is used to guide pre-RTL optimizations of certain designs.
-  - Summer 2025 — I profiled and analyzed Borglet's CPU scheduling on AMD chips.
-- **[AMD Research]**: Summer 2023 — I built the Choreographer framework.
+- **[AMD Research]**: Summer 2023: I built the Choreographer framework.

 ---